inspec/inspec/docs-chef-io/content/inspec/install.md

 sudo zypper install /path-to/inspec.rpm
 ```

-## License key management
+## Add a license

-Starting with **Chef InSpec 6**, you must provide a Chef License key the first time you run Chef InSpec.
+Starting with **Chef InSpec 6**, you must set a Chef license key the first time you run Chef InSpec.
-If you don't already have one, you can [generate a license key](#generate-a-license-key) in the Chef InSpec CLI.

 Chef licenses are available in several tiers.
 For more information, please see LINK TODO.

+You can [request a trial license](https://www.chef.io/licensing/inspec/license-genertation-free-trial) if you'd like to try out InSpec.

+Chef InSpec provides several ways to set a license key.

 {{< note >}}